Stephen Benton

-Stephen Anthony Benton (December 1, 1941 – November 9, 2003) was the E. Rudge ('48) and Nancy Allen Professor of Media & Sciences, and the Director for Center for Advanced Visual Studies (CAVS) at Massachusetts Institute of Technology.
-He was the inventor of the rainbow hologram (Benton hologram) and a pioneer in medical imaging and fine arts holography.
-Benton held 14 patents in optical physics and photography, and taught media arts and sciences at MIT.
+Stephen Anthony Benton (December 1, 1941 – November 9, 2003) was the inventor of the rainbow hologram (Benton hologram) and a pioneer in medical imaging and fine arts holography.
+Benton held 14 patents in optical physics and photography, and taught media arts and sciences at Massachusetts Institute of Technology (MIT).
+He was the E. Rudge ('48) and Nancy Allen Professor of Media & Sciences, and the Director for Center for Advanced Visual Studies (CAVS) at MIT.

 Biography

 Early life and education

 Benton was born in San Francisco in 1941 and grew up in Santa Barbara, California.
 He graduated from Santa Barbara High School in 1959.
 Benton first became interested in optics at 11 when he wore a pair of 3-D glasses to view the Vincent Price movie House of Wax.
 He recalled, There was a realism and a sense of excitement like nothing I had ever felt before.
 Not only was I amazed, I determined then and there to figure out how it worked.
 Benton received his undergraduate degree from Massachusetts Institute of Technology in electrical engineering (1963) and worked with Professor Harold "Doc" Edgerton, a pioneer in stroboscopy.
 During his undergraduate career, Benton also worked with Edwin H. Land, the co-founder of Polaroid Corp. and inventor of instant photography, in the company's vision research laboratory.

 Benton received his M.S. in 1964 and his Ph.D. in 1968 in applied physics at Harvard University.